rforbiodatascience21/2021_group_10_Rpackage/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 This small package was created as an exercise for the DTU course 22100 R for Bio Data Science in the spring of 2021.
-It contains functions that can create random DNA sequences, make codons out of DNA sequences, and translate those codons into amino acids.
+It contains functions that can create a random DNA sequence, convert DNA sequences into codons, and translate these codons into an amino acid sequence.

 ## Installation
-You can install this package with using
+You can install this package using
 ``` r
 remotes::install_github("rforbiodatascience21/2021_group_10_Rpackage")
 ```